In this quick tutorial, we’ll provide an overview of the differences between a Java keystore and a Java truststore.

 $ keytool -list -keystore cacerts Enter keystore password: Keystore type: JKS Keystore provider: SUN Your keystore contains 92 entries verisignclass2g2ca [jdk], 2018-06-13, trustedCertEntry, Certificate fingerprint (SHA1): B3:EA:C4:47:76:C9:C8:1C:EA:F2:9D:95:B6:CC:A0:08:1B:67:EC:9D

-In this tutorial, we discussed the main differences between the Java keystore and the Java truststore and its purpose.
+In this article, we discussed the main differences between the Java keystore and the Java truststore, along with their purposes.